|Nutrition Facts (per serving)|

-Place the star fruit (count out 3 slices per person) in a pot on the stove.
+Place the slices of star fruit in a pot on the stove.

 Add the orange juice.
 Stir well and turn heat to high until juice begins to boil.

-Lower the heat and allow the juice to simmer for 10 minutes, or until star fruit has softened enough to easily cut into with a spoon.
+Lower the heat and allow the juice to simmer for 10 minutes, or until the star fruit has softened enough to easily cut into with a spoon.
 While cooking, gently move the slices around and turn them over so they all get cooked equally.

-While star fruit is cooking, place the mango fruit in a food processor, mini chopper, or blender.
-Process or blend until it is smooth and pureed.
+While the star fruit is cooking, place the mango in a food processor, mini chopper, or blender.
+Process or blend until smooth and pureed.
 Set aside.

-When star fruit is nearly done, adding the sugar/sweetener and stir to dissolve.
-Remove pot from heat.
+When the star fruit is nearly done, add the sugar/sweetener and stir to dissolve.
+Remove the pot from the heat.

 Add the mango puree, stirring well to incorporate.
 Do a taste-test for sweetness, adding more sugar if needed (how sweet it is will depend on the ripeness of the fruit/juice you're using).

-When you're happy with the taste, portion out 3 star fruit slices per bowl with enough sauce to surround the fruit (it should still be warm from the pot).
+Portion out 3 star fruit slices per bowl with enough sauce to surround the fruit.

-Top each bowl with a sprinkling of pomegranate seeds or cherry pieces.
+Top each bowl with a sprinkling of pomegranate seeds or cherry pieces, if using.